© 2025 254 North Front Street, Suite 300, Wilmington, NC 28401 | 910.343.1640

 When we first reported on this meeting, we assumed she was talking about unspent money from past years.
 Because, why on earth would the city spend its election money knowing there was a municipal race coming up in the fall?

-What I think happened – and I’m waiting on the city to confirm this – is that the city spent its municipal election money on horse cops.
+What I then thought happened – and as I wrote over the weekend – was that the city spent its municipal election money on horse cops.
 Because $240,000 is almost exactly what the city had budgeted for upcoming elections, and that’s the number Mortell quoted as being moved to support the equestrian unit.
 (The issue came up again, very briefly, during the second reading, but there were no additional details provided.)

 Having said all of this, I do want to acknowledge that while it looks like we will probably end up with three early voting sites in Wilmington, placed equitably around the city, I certainly understand people’s concerns about voter access and suppression.